eburger939/adventurers-blog/README.md

-# Homework 14 - Tech Blog
+# Homework 14 - Adventurer's Blog
 * Due on 1/26/2022